artart222/CodeArt/README.md

 python3 install.py
 ```

-<h2>IMPORTANT NOTE: macOS installer is not tested because I dont have a device with macOS</h2>
+### IMPORTANT NOTE: macOS installer is not tested because I dont have a device with macOS</h3>

 On macOS:
 ```bash